Rottweilers are popular for so many reasons. They are loving and loyal to a fault. They are beautiful as adult dogs and simply adorable as puppies.

 Again, there are key steps your dog needs to learn to master patrolling:

-- First, be sure to train your dog on alert barking if you haven’t already.
+- First, train your dog on alert barking if you haven’t already.

 - Next, your Rottweiler needs you to teach them where the perimeter begins and ends.
 You can do this by physically walking your Rottie around the perimeter.

-- After that, you will need to enlist a friend your dog doesn’t know to help you.
+- After that, you must enlist a friend your dog doesn’t know to help you.

 - As your friend approaches the perimeter boundary, you will work with your dog to train perimeter guarding by issuing the bark/stop bark commands.

-If you don’t want your Rottweiler to bark or patrol against certain people like friends and neighbors who visit frequently, this will require a more complicated level of training.
+If you don’t want your Rottweiler to bark or patrol against certain people, like friends and neighbors who visit frequently, this will require more training.

 Attacking is the most advanced of these three guarding and protection dog skills.